TV Anhanguera Goiânia: History

 With the consolidation of the Globo standard, local programs slowly disappeared, leaving a few regional programs and television news programs, such as Fatos em Manchete, Jornalismo Eletrônico (Globo's old standard of local television journalism), Retrospectiva, Jornal do Campo and the local slots of Jornal Hoje and Jornal Nacional, presented by Jackson Abrão, José Divino and Paulo Beringhs.

 From 1980 onwards, Anhanguera, already affiliated with Globo, changed its headquarters, moving from the center of Goiânia to the distant Serrinha (today a semi-upscale neighborhood).
 In 1981, the Feminina program appeared, created by Célia Câmara, which dealt with themes related to the feminine universe.
 On August 19, TV Anhanguera was the broadcaster responsible for generating images of the award ceremony for Redes SBT and Manchete, directly from Brasília.

 In 1983, the television news programs Bom Dia Goiás and Jornal Anhanguera were created, with three daily editions.
 In 1987, Jornal Anhanguera: Edição do Almolo or Jornal do Almoço, as it became known, launched.
 Currently, it is called Jornal Anhanguera 1ª Edição.
 In 1993, Jornal do Campo was relaunched.

 In 2000, the station began to adopt the new standard of local television journalism used by Globo stations, "community journalism" and reformulated the two editions of Jornal Anhanguera, which gained a new set.
 It was the first broadcaster in the state to broadcast matches from the Goiano Football Championship, from 2001 to 2003 and since 2007.
 It usually broadcasts one match for the network in the inland, and another for Goiânia and the region.

 On July 5, 2010, TV Anhanguera reformulated the sets of its news programs, adopting an editorial line similar to the set used by RJTV, from 2009 to 2011.
 The newscast became more informal and gained more agility.
 On October 24, 2012, Rede Anhanguera launched the new logo during Jornal Anhanguera - 1st edition, with features similar to those of Rede Globo.

 On February 2, 2019, the station premiered Bom Dia Sábado, presented by Terciane Fernandes.
-On May 4, the program No Balaio premiered, presented by Ana Clara Paim and "Seu Waldemar", showing the state's cultural diversity and on April 9, 2020, Matheus Ribeiro resigned from the station, due to internal problems, in his place, Luciano Cabral (ex-GloboNews) who had been doing JA2, for the other broadcasters, now replaces him.
+On May 4, the program No Balaio premiered, presented by Ana Clara Paim and "Seu Waldemar", showing the state's cultural diversity and on April 9, 2020, Matheus Ribeiro resigned from the station, due to internal problems, in his place, Luciano Cabral (ex-GloboNews) who had been doing JA2, for the other stations, now replaces him.